hiranumn/BackpropDemonstration/README.md

 - `sgd.py` contains functions that train logsitic regression and neural net models using SGD.
 - `data.py` contains helper functions that load the MNIST data.
 Do **NOT** modify this file.

+Download mnist.zip from the [course website](https://courses.cs.washington.edu/courses/cse446/16sp/) and extract it to the same folder.

 You are **required** to use Python 2.7 and Numpy for vectorizing your calculations.
 [Annaconda](https://www.continuum.io/downloads) offers Python 2.7 distribution with various scientific packages including Numpy.
 # Step 1: Implmenting  `logistic()` [?? pts]